 By scrolling to the right, there are more columns as shown below.

 The Alert After column lets you indicate how long a port has to be over its threshold before alerting.
-Values in hours, minutes or seconds can be specified, such as "1 minute", "30 seconds" or "2 hours".
+Values are set in minutes and should be specified like "1 Minute" or "15 Minutes".

 In addition, values such as the port's speed, operational and admin status are shown.
 Description and Name are retrieved and cannot be changed.
 Since Windows does not support these values, N/A will be shown for Op Status, Admin Status, Type and Connected.